FICUS HISPIDA L. (1782) SECTION SYCOCARPUS

 Latin: Hairy referring to the hairy figs, leaves and leaf stalks.

 Leaf: Large 5-25 cm (but up to 35 cm) long by 2.5-10 cm wide, normally symmetric.
 The leaf margin may be more or less toothed (dentate) with short hairs along the edge.
 This one of only four Bornean figs known to have opposite leaves.
 See Ficus cumingii.

 Fig: The medium sized figs (1-3 cm) grow in bunches on leafless shoots emanating from the trunk sometimes in hanging curtains.
-See F. treubii which has smaller figs. Figs ripen greenish yellow and are dispersed primarily by small fruit bats and also by palm civets.
+Figs ripen greenish yellow and are dispersed primarily by small fruit bats and also by palm civets.

 Ecology: A common fig in the drier areas of SE Asia including Java where it is abundant.
 In Borneo possibly introduced or a relic of a dryer climate in the past.

 Similar species: (1) F. fistulosa, (2) F. septica, (3) F. lepicarpa (4) F. rosulata (5) F. satterthwatei and (6) F. treubii which are all common bat figs which ripen green.

-Distinguish: By the hairy green figs, leaves and leaf stalks and the opposite (decussate) leaves and the very local restricted distribution in Borneo.
+Distinguish: By the hairy green figs, leaves and leaf stalks and the opposite (decussate) leaves and the very local restricted distribution in coastal east Borneo.

 Distribution: In Borneo the only records are from secondary forest on the east coast between Balikpapan north to Kutai.
 Also on the Natuna and Anamba Islands (South China Sea) between Borneo and Singapore.